aidanc1266/apcsa-freedom-project/tool/learning-log.md

 * Remade my IDE, realized there was something wrong and used another guide (insert video later)
 * This guide will direct me on how to make specific things in Minecraft (items, textures, etc)

+11/13/23
+* Created a [Github Repo](https://github.com/aidanc1266/aidanmcmod-freedomproject) that is connected with my project on the IDE

 <!--
 * Links you used today (websites, videos, etc)